pruthvi423186/GPU_DL/README.md

 **Note**: Be specific about your installing versions because you are playing with GPU drivers as an administrator.
 So, a slight version of drivers overlap could cause severe damage to your root files and operating system, Just an advice with personal experience

+I have attached a ipynb file to show you the difference between CPU and GPU performace when it comes to DL models

 There you go you have installed everything required to use your GPU as main computing device for your DL code